 How The Haemophilia Society is funded

-The Haemophilia Society receives funding from a range of organisations and, like many charities working in the healthcare sector, including haemophilia societies across the UK and Europe, some of that funding comes from pharmaceutical companies.
-This funding helps support projects such as the Newly Diagnosed Weekends, Living Well, Talking Red, Inhibitor support and Youth Ambassador projects.
+The Haemophilia Society receives funding from a range of organisations and members of our community.
+Like many charities working in the healthcare sector, including haemophilia societies across the UK and Europe, some of that funding comes from pharmaceutical companies.
+This funding helps support projects such as the Newly Diagnosed Weekends, Youth Camp, Talking Red, and Youth Ambassador projects.

-Without this funding, it would be impossible for us to run many of these programmes which we feel offer essential support to our members.
+Without this funding, it would be impossible for us to run many of these programmes which you tell us offer essential support to our members.
 We understand that many people within our community are concerned by any link to pharmaceutical companies which is why it is very important to The Haemophilia Society that our sources of funding are clear.

 There are strict guidelines relating to donations from pharmaceutical companies to health organisations.
 Companies must respect the independence of the project and organisation to which they have donated and are not allowed to influence any of its written material.

-The Society decides which projects it wants to offer and then approaches companies that we feel are best placed to offer financial support.
+The Society decides which projects it wants to deliver, based on feedback from members and then approaches companies that we feel are best placed to offer financial support.
 Often, more than one company will fund a project.
 At all times The Society maintains its independence.
 The funding company cannot dictate how a project is run or have any input in its content or outcome.

 As per clause 27 of the 2019 ABPI code, all pharmaceutical companies must declare their sponsorship of “patient organisations”, which is how The Haemophilia Society is classed under the code.
 It must be made clear which company is supporting each programme.
 The details of funding by individual project can be found on the individual company websites as per clause 27.7.
 This must be published once year, although some companies produce this information twice a year.